Hutchinson Heating and Air

 Types of AC Units and Cleaning Requirements

-Central AC Units vs. Window Units
+Central AC Units and Window Units Compared

 What to Consider Before Cleaning with a Hose